trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Request P&L for individual positionsCopy Location

-Subscribe using the IBApi::EClient::reqPnLSingle function Cannot be used with  IBroker accounts configured for on-demand lookup with account = ‘All’.
+Subscribe using the IBApi::EClient::reqPnLSingle function Cannot be used with  IBroker accounts configured for on-demand lookup with account = Ã¢â‚¬ËœAllÃ¢â‚¬â„¢.
 Currently updates are returned to IBApi.EWrapper.pnlSingle approximately once per second*.

 - If a P&L subscription request is made for an invalid conId or contract not in the account, there will not be a response.
-- As elsewhere in the API, a max double value will indicate an ‘unset’ value.
+- As elsewhere in the API, a max double value will indicate an Ã¢â‚¬ËœunsetÃ¢â‚¬â„¢ value.
 This corresponds to an empty cell in TWS.
-- Introducing broker accounts without a large number of subaccounts (<50) can  receive aggregate data by specifying the account as “All”.
+- Introducing broker accounts without a large number of subaccounts (<50) can  receive aggregate data by specifying the account as Ã¢â‚¬Å“AllÃ¢â‚¬Â.
-- *Cannot be used with IBroker accounts configured for on-demand lookup with account = ‘All’
+- *Cannot be used with IBroker accounts configured for on-demand lookup with account = Ã¢â‚¬ËœAllÃ¢â‚¬â„¢

 *subject to change in the future.